apostrophecms/docs/docs/reference/api/authentication.md

 ## Allowing public access

 All piece types in Apostrophe have a corresponding REST API.
 By default, this API is only available to authenticated users for security reasons.
-However you can enable it for public use via the `publicApiProjection` option, which must be a MongoDB-style projection indicating the fields to include in the response:
+However, you can enable it for public use via the `publicApiProjection` option, which must be a MongoDB-style projection indicating the fields to include in the response:

 ```javascript
 // modules/product/index.js